tabulapdf/tabula/README.md

 **Mac OS X**

-    rake war
+    rake macosx
-    ant macbundle

-Then, you will find a "Tabula.app" file in the `build/mac` directory.
-You can double-click this to run a hidden Tabula server that is viewble at http://127.0.0.1:8080/ .
-You will notice the Tabula server running in your Dock -- simply Quit that application to end the Tabula server.
-You can create a .zip archive of this by doing:

-    # (from the root directory of the repo)
-    cd build/mac
-    zip -r9 tabula_mac.zip Tabula.app

-This will result in a portable "tabula_mac.zip" archive for Mac OS X users.
+This will result in a portable "tabula_mac.zip" archive (inside the `build` directory) for Mac OS X users.

 **Windows**